 - Fraudulent emails.
 These are devised to access credit card information.

 As you can see, the bad guys have many tricks up their sleeve to get their hands on your card information.
-Fortunately, you can stop almost all of this theft with a few simple tricks of your own.
+Thankfully, there are several straightforward measures you can take to remain alert about fraudulent activities.

-Steps you can to take to protect your credit and debit cards include:
+Practical steps you can take to safeguard your credit and debit cards includes:

 - Sign up for Regional Australia Bank’s internet banking, and use it to check your credit and debit card statements on a daily or weekly basis.
 Look for any suspicious transactions.